-- A. Positioning the Assembly - 1.
-If shipped mounted to the blade, the blade clamp assembly is located close to the correct position for proper operation.
-It may still need minor tweaks but only after checking the operation with all parts installed. - 2.
-If installing on a new application it is best to start with the switch fully closed.
+A. Positioning the Assembly

+- 1. If shipped mounted to the blade, the blade clamp assembly is located close to the correct position for proper operation.
+It may still need minor tweaks but only after checking the operation after all parts are installed. - 2.
+If installing on a new application it is best to start with the blade out of toggle and ready to be lifted vertically.
 Please refer to the picture sequence below for more details.